How does Greenland justify killing whales?

 - Café Hong Kong (takeaway) offered a whale curry.

-- The World of Greenland Visitor Centre offered narwhal, beluga, orca and other whale artefacts.
+- The World of Greenland Visitor Centre offered narwhal, beluga, orca and other whale artifacts.

-- Ice Cap Tours (offering boat trips and other tourist excursions) offered a similar range of whale artefacts.
+- Ice Cap Tours (offering boat trips and other tourist excursions) offered a similar range of whale artifacts.

 In Tasiilaq - the largest settlement on the East coast, population c.
 2,000, we found:

 - Humpback whale meat (Pukkelhval) and minke whale meat and blubber on sale in Pilersuisoq, a large, modern, well-stocked supermarket, where it is also available to tourists.

 - Narwhal jewellery and orca tooth necklace on sale in various outlets, but no obvious mention anywhere of export requirements under Convention in Trade in Endangered Species.

 This investigation was made possible by the support of the SEA LIFE Trust.

 Greenland is an amazing and beautiful country to visit.
 Tourists are targeted with whale meat and other products.
 Please don't support this industry.
 We have produced a list of items you might see on menus in restaurants and other products derived from whales.

 By adopting a whale or dolphin, by making a donation, or by fundraising for WDC, you can help us save these amazing creatures.